stochasticHydroTools/DoublyPeriodicStokes/README.md

 ```shell
 git clone --recursive https://github.com/stochasticHydroTools/DPStokesTests
 ```
-At the moment, only a python interface to use the module is provided.
+This repository provides a joint CPU/GPU python interface to use the module.
+A CUDA/C++ version is available in UAMMD, see [here](https://uammd.readthedocs.io/en/latest/Integrator/BrownianHydrodynamics.html#doubly-periodic-stokes-dpstokes).
+The class DPStokesUAMMD in source/gpu/python_wrapper/uammd_wrapper.cu can also be used as an example on how to call the CUDA/C++ interface.

 The CPU version of the solver is included in `source/cpu`.
 In particular, this implements an OpenMP-based C++ spreading and interpolation library in 3D that supports also non-uniform grids in the z direction.
 One can use the C++ library directly if desired, but there is a python interface as well.